Continuous footway, side-road crossings, simplicity and clarity, blending, getting it right, getting it wrong.

-The following links to Google Streetview images provide other examples of continuous footway in the UK (this excludes lots of examples where there is little attempt to actually continue the proper footway – these are at least attempts to do the real thing).
+The following links to Google Streetview images provide other examples of continuous footway in the UK.
+These are at least attempts to do the real thing.
 Some of these examples show really good design.
-Some of these examples show really bad design.
+Some of these examples show really bad design (and the decision to include them as ‘continuous footway’ at all has been difficult.
 I’ll leave you to work out which are which.
 The new shiny ones aren’t always the most effective – look for the design features I’ve described before you are fooled by new materials.

 Leicester: 1 | More recently the road was closed: 2

 Convent Walk + Glossop Rd, Sheffield: 1

 Clapham Old Town, London: 1 | 2 | 3 | 4 | 5 | 6

 Lower Marsh, Waterloo, London: 1 | 2 | 3 | 4

 Kennington Park Road, London: 1 (see also video).